Best Ergonomic Keyboards for 2026

 The Good

-• Split ergonomic design reduces wrist strain effectively
+- Split ergonomic design reduces wrist fatigue significantly

 Logitech Ergo K860 Wireless Ergonomic Keyboard

-The Logitech Ergo K860 is a premium split-design wireless keyboard engineered for ergonomic comfort with a curved layout, memory foam wrist rest, and adjustable tilt options.
-Users consistently praise its comfortable typing experience, quiet keys, and effective reduction of wrist strain during extended work sessions.
-While the keyboard delivers excellent ergonomic features and build quality at $139.99, some minor concerns include durable key lettering and initial grip resistance on the feet.
+The Logitech Ergo K860 is a modern split-design ergonomic keyboard that delivers excellent wrist support through its curved layout, pillowed memory foam wrist rest, and adjustable tilt options.
+Users consistently praise its comfortable typing experience, quiet keys, and long-term ergonomic benefits, with many reporting reduced wrist strain during extended work sessions.
+The keyboard combines thoughtful ergonomic engineering with practical dual-connectivity features and sustainable materials.

 The Bad

-• Key lettering wears off after extended use
+- Key lettering wears off over extended multi-year use

 The Good

-• Compact size with multi-device switching via Bluetooth and USB receiver
+- Seamless multi-device switching via Bluetooth and Bolt receiver

 Logitech Wave Keys Wireless Ergonomic Keyboard